joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/24/realestate/around-the-world-buying-is-costlier-than-renting.html?searchResultPosition=6

 **The Ukraine invasion likely has the Fed on alert, but not changing course.**\
 `Central bankers are poised to raise interest rates in March.
-But the Russian invasion of Ukraine could hit growth, making it a risk to watch.`\
+The Russian invasion of Ukraine poses a risk to economic growth but will likely exacerbate inflation.`\
 https://nytimes.com/2022/02/24/business/economy/interest-rates-russia-ukraine.html?searchResultPosition=7

 **Russian helicopters attack an airport near Kyiv.**\